exoclime/HELIOS-K/docs/helios_k/heliosk.rst

    - 2: the full unsorted opacity function is written to the binary file ``Out_<name>.bin``.
    - -1: the opacity functions is not calculated, but read in from a text file.
      The name of the file is specified in the next argument.
+     The text file must have the same format as a HELIOS-K output file in text format (See :ref:`out_<name>.dat`).
-   - -2: the opacity function is nor calculated, but read in from a binary file.
+   - -2: the opacity function is not calculated, but read in from a binary file.
      The name of the file is specified in the next argument.
+     The binary file must have the same format as a HELIOS-K output file in binary format (See :ref:`out_<name>.bin`).

 - pathToK: path and filename to read in an opacity function.
 When left blank, then no file is read in.